Graphic Design

 Introduction

 As a bilingual designer who grew up between Venezuela and Northern Ireland, I’ve always been aware of how language shapes understanding.
-This project allowed me to turn that lived experience into research-backed design thinking:
+This project transformed that lived experience into research‑backed design thinking: How can we create products that feel intuitive and familiar — no matter where a user comes from?

 This dissertation bridges academic research and practical UX application, resulting in a clear framework for designing globally accessible, linguistically inclusive interfaces.